Source: Adapted from Alexander Kuznetsov, Admiral Makarov State Maritime

 costs would remain the same, changes in transport distances and economies

-of scale for the single transoceanic link significantly changes
+of scale for the single transoceanic link can significantly changes

-the cost structure.
+the cost structure (to 5,850 units).
 The ports that have become the hubs are now advantaged

-comparatively to others, even if the total transport costs of every
+comparatively to the other ports, even if the total transport costs of every

 single service is lower.